pwnclub/competitive-programming/README.md

 # Competitive Programming Solutions

-A collection of my solutions to various programming problems.
+A collection of my solutions to various programming problems (currently 100+).
 These come from a variety of programming contests, including the following:

 * CCC (Canadian Computing Competition)
 * CCO (Candian Computing Olympiad)